If you answer YES to ANY of the following AT RISK questions your child is more likely to have an elevated blood lead level.

 - Is your child enrolled in Hoosier Healthwise (Medicaid)?

-- Is your child ever treated with traditional remedies that may contain lead such as arzacon or greta?
+- Do you give your child traditional remedies that may contain lead, such as Arzacon or Greta?

-- Is your child ever exposed to traditional cosmetics that may contain lead such as kohl?
+- Have you exposed your child to traditional cosmetics that may contain lead such as kohl?

-The only sure way to know if your child is lead poisoned is to have a blood test.
+The only sure way to know if your child has an elevated blood lead level is to have a blood test.

-Often there are no immediately recognizable effects of lead poisoning.
-In acute lead poisoning cases the following signs may appear.
+Often there are no immediately recognizable effects of an elevated blood lead level.
+In acute cases the following signs may appear.